The SWAMP Team

 The SWAMP augments this framework with state-of-the-art software assurance capabilities offered by UW–Madison’s Middleware Security and Testing project.
 Identity management and access control capabilities come from the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign, while operational monitoring services and cybersecurity expertise come from Indiana University.
 These project team members are recognized leaders in their respective areas, with demonstrated track records of collaboration and success in developing and operating widely adopted cyberinfrastructure for the U.S. Department of Energy, the National Science Foundation, and others.

-The Software Assurance Marketplace is hosted and operated by the Morgridge Institute for Research at the Wisconsin Institutes for Discovery on the UW–Madison campus.
+The Software Assurance Marketplace is hosted and operated by the Morgridge Institute for Research at the Discovery Building on the UW–Madison campus.
 Built on dedicated hardware, system capabilities include analysis of more than 275 million lines of code per day.
 The system is also integrated with external high performance and high throughput computing capacity to ensure opportunities for expansion and scalability.

 The Middleware Security and Testing project works to: develop techniques, tools, and procedures for vulnerability assessment for grid middleware; apply these techniques to production software; improve the security of this software; and educate developers about best practices for secure coding and new techniques in vulnerability assessment.
 A major accomplishment is the development of the first principles vulnerability assessment methodology, characterized by identifying key assets in a system and finding the paths of vulnerability to these assets.
 This approach differs from those centered on identifying vulnerabilities based on known threats.